ColeTDeR/Star-Fighters/README.md

 # Star-Fighters
-Created with Teck With Tim's Pygame tutorial.
+Created with Tech With Tim's Pygame tutorial.
 I have changed some elements of the game, as well as added my own sound afects and added music.
 In the future, I plan on creating my own art for the game as well.

 REQUIREMENTS: